-Terri Hatfield is the Program Coordinator for the Institute for Women's Studies.
-A University of Georgia alum, she earned bachelor's degrees in Women's Studies and Psychology in 2007.
+Terri L. Hatfield is the Public Relations Coordinator/Program Coordinator for the Institute for Women's Studies.
+A University of Georgia alum, she earned a BS in Psychology and AB in Women's Studies in 2007.
 Before joining the IWS staff in December 2009, she worked in the Office of Student Conduct.

 She was the 2013 recipient of the Franklin College of Arts and Sciences Staff Excellence Award in Professional Support.

 Terri received her Masters in Library and Information Science (MLIS) from Valdosta State University in August 2018.
 She served as an Advisory Board member of SOLIS (Student Organization in Library and Information Science at VSU) in 2017-2018 and was a recipient of the Georgia Health Sciences Library Association Legacy Scholarship in 2017.
 She was accepted into the Georgia Archives Institute in 2020 and received the Carroll Hart Scholarship from the Society of Georgia Archivists.